P-Layer-app/download/README.md

 1. Intro must be marked in advance in `Audio Editor`.
 2. Put `Intro` marker at the point where instrumental intro ends and vocals begin.
 3. If `Intro` is not marked, the track is treated as having no intro.
+In this case the voice track is played at the end of this track.

 How to attach voice track manually: